raymondbrink/CleanArchitecture/examples/Example.Console.QueryList/README.md

 }
 ```
 As you can see, there's not much to it.
-This is because the `IEntityQueryService` that gets injected into the constructor of our query, does all the heavy lifting for us.
+That's because the `IEntityQueryService` that gets injected into the constructor of our query, does all the heavy lifting for us.
 We just have to call the `GetItemsAsync()` method on that interface and return the result.
 To find out where this "magical" generic `IEntityQueryService` comes from we should look at the Supplier module.